Cloud Communications: Key Trends & Innovations In Recent Years

 Estimates suggested that global digital transformation investments will exceed $6 trillion at the turn of the decade.
 Communications would account for 36% of the IT budgets with a global cost of $3,878 billion.
 What exactly is driving this change?

-Why Cloud Communications Are Leading The IT Revolution
+Why Cloud Communications Are Driving IT Innovation

 Cloud communications have enabled many employees and companies to adopt policies such as BYOD (bring your own device) and remote work, among others.
 In turn, this behavior has led to trends such as modularization of the communications stack.